Summary

 Supplies in the Area

 Noel’s Drive-In is southeast of the park at the intersection of Marina Road and St Augustine Rd.
 It’s across the lake from Beaver Valley Marina, so maybe 10-15 minutes.
 They claim the “area’s best soft serve” and it is good (probably Galliker’s).
-Unfortunately they seem to goof up every food order and prices are a little high!
-Noel’s gets top billing because of the shady, wooded area in back with picnic tables.
-There is usually space to park at least one horse trailer out of the sun, making it the spot for lunch and snacks with your horses on a hot afternoon.
+Unfortunately they seem to consistently goof up every food order and prices are a little high!
+The highlight is a shady, wooded area in back with picnic tables.
+There is usually space to park at least one horse trailer in shade, making Noel’s the spot for lunch and snacks with your horses on a hot afternoon.

 Pennywren’s Store has gas and diesel and food and ice cream at the intersection of Beaver Valley Road and Rt 53, northeast of the park.
 Open 7 days.
 Good size parking area.
 Ready-made sandwiches, varied hot food menu at decent prices.
 Soft serve and Galliker’s ice cream are a bit expensive.
 Very convenient if you are going to Beaver Valley Marina parking.
 Unfortunately no shade at all, no place to graze.

 There are also options in the town of Patton west of the park, but the intersection of Glendale Lake Road and Rt 36 is bad if towing a trailer.
-You may just want to support the stores closer to the lake.
+You may just want to support the local businesses closer to the lake.